Your Cart (0)

 • Implementation cost (one-time): agency fees, engineering time, integration development

-• Annual tool licensing: AI platform subscriptions, API usage fees
+• Annual tool licensing: AI platform subscriptions, API usage fees, vector database hosting

 • Ongoing management: staff time to maintain, monitor, and improve the system

-• Training: one-time training plus ongoing as team changes
+• Training: one-time rollout training plus ongoing refreshers as the team changes

 Example full calculation: